javier-delgado/glyph-catch/README.md

 ### Can I fail catches?

 No: when you throw a Poké Ball, you have a 100% chance of catching the Pokémon.
 Glyph Catch is designed to be consistently rewarding and stress-free.
 Up to four Pokémon can accumulate, and they stay indefinitely—even if you do unlock your phone after.
 The only chance element is finding Pokémon.

+### How do eggs work?

+Leave two compatible Pokémon (matching Egg Groups, opposite genders—or anything paired with Ditto) training together.
+After enough time has passed, an Egg may appear on the Glyph Toy for you to collect.
+Place an Egg in your Egg Pouch and it will hatch once you've walked enough steps, so it pays to stay active.
+The Pokémon that hatches is the same species as its mother (or the non-Ditto parent), at its base evolution stage.

 ### What if the phone is in my pocket instead of face-down?